 Step five: releasing the hard drive

-There are four more screws that hold the hard drive to the metal frame it sits in.
+There are four more screws that hold the hard drive to its metal frame.
 These sit on its sides, and can be released using the same Phillips screwdriver you used to free the HDD frame.

 It's just the screws we need to take off, though.
-You'll also notice some rubbery bits the screws rest against to absorb any shocks to the HDD: leave those there.
+You'll also notice some rubbery bits the screws rest against to absorb any shocks to the drive: leave those there.

 This is pretty much the same process for replacing the hard drive of the PS4 Slim and PS4 Pro.